Last updated on July 18, 2018

 The spacious self-contained room came with two king-sized bed, a large TV, fast wifi, good water pressure and comfy blankets.
 What was even more important especially to tourists was its central location.
 It was walk-able to the most happening part of town where we could shop or get food.
 You wouldn’t believe how cheap it was.
 I’d only paid about $40 per night for the airbnb room.

 If you haven’t tried Airbnb, go get an account.
 I am very sure it will help you save on travel expenses.
-Plus if you sign up through this link, you’ll get S$45 credit (and I’ll get some commish to travel more and write more.
-Thank, ya!).
+Plus if you sign up through this special link, you’ll get S$45 off your first airbnb stay.